Buttery Maple Skillet Cornbread

 Notes

-- If you don't have a cast iron skillet, you can certainly bake this cornbread recipe in an 8x8" baking dish or muffin pans.
-Keep in mind that cooking times will vary.
+- Pro tip: If you don’t have a cast iron skillet, you can certainly bake this cornbread recipe in an oven proof skillet or 8×8″ baking dish.
+The baking time may vary so check for doneness after 20 minutes.

-- To make this skillet cornbread gluten free, substitute the all purpose flour with oat flour (or 3/4 cup oat flour and 1/4 cup teff flour), and add an additional egg (total of 2 eggs).
+- Gluten-free option.
+Substitute the all purpose flour with oat flour and add an additional egg (total of 2 eggs).

 Nutrition